 The other day, I saw a friend I hadn’t seen in months, and she looked thinner, younger, even sparkly.
 I started to say something but didn’t.
 I started to send a text, but didn’t.
 In the end I sent a wordy email complimenting her, but ending with a clause stating, “without any implication that you looked any less amazing before”.
 WTF is wrong with me?
 LOL

 When I relayed this story to another friend she laughed and told me I Woody Allened it.
-I guess I am that neurotic.
+I guess I am that neurotic!

 Here’s a hilarious video on compliments.